smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * start_rif.bat
 * stop_rif.bat

+These should be copied to a local directory and then sent to the desktop asd a shortcut; find each file, right click, "select send to" then "Desktop (create shortcut)".
-These can be placed on the desktop.
-The shortcuts created then need to be run as an Adminstrator.
+The shortcuts created then need to be medified to run as an Adminstrator (right click on shortcut, select properties, in shortcut properties window select advanced then check run as adminstrator).

   ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/setting_runas_administrator.png?raw=true "Make a shortcut run as an administrator")